macro187/hotbox/readme.md

 ### Synopsis

 ```
-hotbox-setup [--early] <spec>
+hotbox-setup [--system] <spec>
 ```

 ### Options

 ```
---early
+--system
-    Set up early features instead of regular ones.
+    Set up system-level (aspects of) features.
 Must be run as root.

 <spec>
-    The spec to set up features according to.
+    The spec listing the features to set up.
 ```